Charlie Elder

 WMN Few Far Between

-The paperback edition of Few And Far Between was chosen as a Daily Mail 'Must Read' in April, and also featured in the Western Morning News and the World Travel Guide top ten April reads
+The paperback edition of Few And Far Between was chosen as a Daily Mail 'Must Read' in April, and also featured in the World Travel Guide top ten April reads

 Few Far Between paperback